mathe-botond/qey-work/README.md

 A Page is a class that returns a graphical interface, a content wrapped inside a layout.
 An Action processes submitted data, returns a raw response or redirects to another page address.
 For example an AJAX would call for an Action, a menu item would contain links to Pages.

-By default, the difference between a Page URL and an Action URL would be a \q\ URL parameter, handled by the .htaccess rewrite engine.
+By default, the difference between a Page URL and an Action URL would be a \ URL parameter, handled by the .htaccess rewrite engine.
 Thus to call for a page named `hello` the URL will look something like:
 ```
 http://mydomain.com/mysite/hello/
 ```